What is Fiber Cement Siding?

 What is its layout?

 Fiber cement siding is quite easy to layout.
 You have to ensure each course of the clapboards and shingles overlap by approximately one ¼ inch.

 How is it installed?

 The installation of this siding requires that you/the contractor install the fiber cement siding at a minimum of 2 inches above the steps, roofs, and decks as this will reduce water absorption.
 Also, make sure the nails used are stainless steel and rustproof.
 The joints should also be caulked and the cuts primed.

 Can you do it yourself?

 Unless you are a professional, then fiber cement siding can be tricky to install.
 The other problem is that they are usually delicate, and with just a drop, they can break.
-So you need to hire professionals.
+So you need to hire professionals to install siding in Seattle, or other cities.